-- (1) For pension plan purposes, the calculation of credited service begins upon completion of a required waiting period following the date of employment.
+(1) For pension plan purposes, the calculation of credited service begins upon completion of a required waiting period following the date of employment.
 Accordingly, the years shown are less than the executive's actual years of employment.
-Because IRS regulations generally prohibit the crediting of additional years of service under the qualified plan, such additional service also is precluded under the DB/BEP, which only restores those benefits lost under the qualified plan. - (2) See Note 13 of the Notes to Financial Statements for details regarding valuation assumptions.
+Because IRS regulations generally prohibit the crediting of additional years of service under the qualified plan, such additional service also is precluded under the DB/BEP, which only restores those benefits lost under the qualified plan.

+(2) See Note 13 of the Notes to Financial Statements for details regarding valuation assumptions.

-Qualified Defined Contribution Plan.
-Our Defined Contribution Plan (DC) is a tax-qualified defined contribution plan to which we make tenure-based matching contributions.
+Qualified Defined Contribution (DC) Plan.
+Our DC plan is a tax-qualified defined contribution plan to which we make tenure-based matching contributions for all employees, and non-elective retirement contributions for employees hired after January 1, 2024.
 Matching contributions begin immediately and subsequently increase based on length of employment to a maximum of six percent of eligible compensation.
-For 2022, eligible compensation in the DC plan was defined as base salary, excess accrued vacation benefits (if applicable) and annual incentive compensation, and excludes any deferred incentive awards.
+Additionally, employees hired after January 1, 2024 receive a non-elective retirement contribution equal to six percent of eligible compensation.
+Eligible compensation in the DC plan is defined as base salary and annual incentive compensation, and excludes any deferred incentive awards.